Education / Library / Ethics of extreme breeding

 1

-• Excessive skin and _______ around the face can lead to skin problems including infections.
+• Excessive skin folds, which can lead to painful skin infections.

 2